autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 ## **Ajeet Chaulagain**, *Front-end Software Engineer, Melbourne, AU*

 Ajeet has been into creating his own pet projects since he was in high school.
-Talking about how he grew up, he reflects, “ Born and brought up in Kathmandu, Nepal as a 90’s kid I had limited access to mobile phones or computers.
+Reflecting upon his childhood days, he shares, “ Born and brought up in Kathmandu, Nepal as a 90’s kid I had limited access to mobile phones or computers.
 However, I created a simple toy snake game using Action Script in Adobe Flash that received a lot of support and recognition from my loved ones.
 It might have been a pivotal moment in life that set my direction towards a career in the tech industry.”

 ### Initial challenges faced during the job search process: